Medicare plan(s)

 Annual Medicare compliance program requirements

-Every year, all providers who participate in our MA plans are required to meet the Centers for Medicare & Medicaid Services (CMS) compliance program requirements for first-tier, downstream and related entities (FDR).
-You can find these requirements in the guide and training below.
+All providers who participate in our Medicare Advantage plans need to meet the Centers for Medicare & Medicaid Services (CMS) compliance program requirements for first-tier, downstream and related entities (FDR).
+We complete random audits to help make sure you’re compliant.

 |